Hit enter after type your search item

-In our other tutorials, we saw how to use the command for git push with force option if simple push command is generating errors or warnings.
+In our other tutorial, we saw how to use the command for git push with force option if a simple push command is generating errors or warnings.
 For example:

-What if you require Git pulling the remote files/updates and Git is generating a conflict error or warning and you want to do it in any way.
+What if you require Git to pull the remote files/updates and Git is generating a conflict error or warning and you want to do it in any way?

 This tutorial lists two ways of doing Git pull force as described below.